by Doc Quantum

 Finally, the larger figure rushed down the hill and, screaming, shot out blasts of what seemed to be short bursts of electricity.
 It looked from Darrel Dane’s point of view that he had a limited range.
 Meanwhile, the other lean figure shot up into the air, preparing to come down to strike at them.

 Tom shouted, “Move!” and the four Freedom Fighters scattered.
-He himself took into the air and tried to avoid the flying figure whom he knew must be the Nazi superhuman called Neon, and who undoubtedly had the same powers as the original heroic Neon, the late founding member of the Freedom Fighters.
+He himself took into the air and tried to avoid the flying figure whom he knew must be the Nazi superhuman called Neon, and who undoubtedly had the same powers as the original heroic Neon the Unknown, the late founding member of the Freedom Fighters.

 Darrel Dane, the Doll Man, instinctively shrank to his customary six-inch height, jumping onto Uncle Sam’s shoulder, who himself broke off into a sprint away from the larger figure, whom they had guessed was the Nazi version of Magno.